SalWambui/diabetes-predict.ML/README.md

 The model is evaluated using accuracy score on test data.
 It performs reasonably well for binary classification tasks.
+The model predicts:

+- 0 → Non-diabetic
+- 1 → Diabetic

 # 📁 Project Structure
 diabetes-prediction/